mel-ias/GIRAFFE/README.md

 ```

 #### Integrate Lightglue for true-synthetic image matching
 Create a new virtual python environemnt as prerequisite to run lightglue image matching in the cloned project directory and follow the installation instruction from lightglue (https://github.com/cvg/LightGlue).
-We recommend to install Lightglue in a virtual Python 3.10. environment:
+We recommend to install Lightglue in a virtual Python 3.10. environment.
+Furthermore, be sure you run everything in command line (not powershell):

 ```bash
 py -V:3.10 -m venv .venv